rishabhmudradi/Quizio/README.txt

 REQUIREMENTS
 ------------
-  - In order to run Quizio it is reccomended to use an iPhone 7
+  - In order to run Quizio it is recommended to use an iPhone 7
   - Device running any iOS above 10.0

 INSTALLATION